« « Keywords in Domain Names? Yes, Definitely! | Do You Sphinn, Digg, etc Your Own Articles? » »

 2. Make up new words by adding suffixes:

-2.1.
+• 2.1.
 Add -ster (very popular): catster.com, dogster.com, friendster.com

-2.2.
+• 2.2.
 Add a verb forming suffix -ize/-ise: fashionising.com, colourize.com

-2.3.
+• 2.3.
 Add Latin adjectival suffix -cus: eventicus.com

-2.4.
+• 2.4.
 Use adjective suffixes

--matic: podomatic.com (podcasts)
+• matic: podomatic.com (podcasts)

-3. An advanced version of the above two: take a well known website name, add your keyword and add a suffix - gamediggity.com
+Take a well known website name, add your keyword and add a suffix – gamediggity.com

 4. Add suffix -er and drop e (also very popular):